vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

 ##### Second Step

-In our **second step** we want to add a value to the search input and click the search buttom
+In the **second step** we want to add a value to the search input and click the search button.
 {% highlight javascript %}
 this.When(/^I fill the search term$/, function () {
   browser.setValue('.search-box', 'Jackets');